rwindsor1/UKBiobankDXAMRIPreprocessing/README.md

 Please see our paper [here](https://arxiv.org/abs/2107.06652).
 The full code release for this paper will be made available shortly.

+You are welcome to use this code either to reproduce the results of our experiments or for your own research.
-If you use this code in your own work, please cite the following:
+If you do, please cite the following:

 Windsor, R., Jamaludin, A., Kadir, T. ,Zisserman, A. "Self-Supervised Multi-Modal Alignment For Whole Body Medical Imaging"
 In: Proceedings of 24th International Conference on Medical Image Computing and Computer Assisted Intervention (MICCAI) 2021